 The Rivers Gender Sexuality Alliance (GSA) provides a safe forum for discussion and reflection on issues surrounding sexual orientation, gender identity, and gender expression.
 Our mission is to work toward a more inclusive environment for all people, regardless of sexual orientation, gender identity, or gender expression, through education, support, social action, and advocacy.

-The Middle School Forum is a group of students in the Middle School that meets weekly to discuss a variety of diversity topics including race, religion, sexual orientation, ethnicity, socio-economic status, and gender.
-Students often do activities that challenge their thinking and precipitate dialogue both inside and outside of the Forum setting.
-Any and all M/S students and faculty are welcome to attend Forum meetings.
+The Middle School BRIDGE is a group of students in the Middle School that meets weekly to discuss a variety of diversity topics including race, religion, sexual orientation, ethnicity, socio-economic status, and gender.
+Students often do activities that challenge their thinking and precipitate dialogue both inside and outside of the BRIDGE setting.
+Any and all M/S students and faculty are welcome to attend BRIDGE meetings.

 BRIDGE (Building Real Intercultural Dialogue (to) Generate Engagement.) is a group of students in the Upper School that meets weekly to discuss issues of diversity both on and off campus.
 Students learn to challenge assumptions and think critically about these issues, offering a wide variety of perspectives that often lead to fascinating conversations and debates.
 BRIDGE members also plan and organize a variety of diversity events throughout the year.
 Any and all students and faculty are welcome to attend BRIDGE meetings.
 To learn more about BRIDGE please click here.

-There are five affinity groups at Rivers: - African Diaspora - Latinx/Hispanic - Asian American - Multiracial - White Ally
+There are seven affinity groups at Rivers: - African Diaspora - Latinx/Hispanic - Asian American - Multiracial - White Ally - Middle Eastern - Middle School Students of Color

 The term "affinity group" is used as a bringing together of people who have an identifier in common, e.g. race, gender, religion, family status, etc. Affinity groups are for individuals who identify as members of the group and can speak to the experience of being a member of the group from the “I” perspective.
 The goal of establishing these spaces here at Rivers is to provide an opportunity for students and faculty of color and white allies to speak to their experience in a defined space that affirms their identity and builds community through shared stories and experiences.